edornd/olmoearth_pretrain/docs/Evaluation.md

 We run evaluations through the same `olmoearth_pretrain/internal/experiment.py` entrypoint used for pretraining.
 The helper scripts below build the underlying launch commands:

 - `olmoearth_pretrain/internal/full_eval_sweep.py` runs KNN (classification) and linear probing (segmentation) sweeps for OlmoEarth checkpoints or baseline models, with optional sweeps over learning rate, pretrained/dataset normalizers, and pooling (mean or max).
-- `olmoearth_pretrain/internal/full_eval_sweep_finetune.py` runs fine-tuning sweeps for OlmoEarth checkpoints or baseline models, with optional sweeps over learning rate, and pretrained/dataset normalizers.
+- `olmoearth_pretrain/internal/full_eval_sweep_finetune.py` runs fine-tuning sweeps for OlmoEarth checkpoints or baseline models, with optional sweeps over learning rate and pretrained/dataset normalizers.

-Both scripts rely on:
+Both scripts use:
-- [`olmoearth_pretrain/internal/all_evals.py`](../olmoearth_pretrain/internal/all_evals.py) for the task registry (`EVAL_TASKS` for KNN and learning probing, and `FT_EVAL_TASKS` for fine-tuning).
+- [`olmoearth_pretrain/internal/all_evals.py`](../olmoearth_pretrain/internal/all_evals.py) for the task registry (`EVAL_TASKS` for KNN and linear probing, and `FT_EVAL_TASKS` for fine-tuning).
-- [`olmoearth_pretrain/evals`](../olmoearth_pretrain/evals) for dataset/model wrappers.
+- [`olmoearth_pretrain/evals`](../olmoearth_pretrain/evals) for dataset and model wrappers.

-Every launch uses the evaluation subcommands from `experiment.py`:
+Every launch uses one of the evaluation subcommands in `experiment.py`:
 - `dry_run_evaluate` prints the config (no execution) for quick checks.
-- `evaluate` runs evaluation job locally.
+- `evaluate` runs the job locally.
-- `launch_evaluate` submits evaluation job to Beaker.
+- `launch_evaluate` submits the job to Beaker.

-The sweep scripts set `TRAIN_SCRIPT_PATH` automatically and choose `torchrun` for local runs and `python3` for Beaker jobs.
+The sweep scripts set `TRAIN_SCRIPT_PATH` automatically and select `torchrun` for local runs and `python3` for Beaker jobs.

 ### Prerequisites

 - Python environment configured as described in [Pretraining.md](Pretraining.md#environment-setup).
 - One 80 GB GPU (A100 or H100 recommended).
-If you see OOM errors when running some tasks, consider reducing the fine-tuning batch size by passing the override `--TASK_NAME.ft_batch_size`.
+If you see OOM errors when running some tasks, consider reducing the fine-tuning batch size via the override `--TASK_NAME.ft_batch_size`.

 ### Supported Models